matrix-org/synapse/README.rst

     PASSED (skips=15, successes=1322)

+We recommend using the demo which starts 3 federated instances running on ports `8080` - `8082`

+    ./demo/start.sh

+(to stop, you can use `./demo/stop.sh`)

-For the homeserver config, you can copy the sample config:
+If you just want to start a single instance of the app and run it directly, you can copy the sample homeserver config then start:

     cp docs/sample_config.yaml homeserver.yaml

-Then finally start the app:

     synctl start homeserver.yaml

 Running the Integration Tests